Gains are not losses

-Also ask: "Could Yogananda have made the handed-over kriya twelve times more effective by leaving out Thokar Kriya and yogic tongue-lifing, which both are considered indispensable by many traditionalist kriya yogis?
-Traditionalist kriya yogis in India hardly think that.
+Also ask: "Could Yogananda have made the handed-over kriya twelve times more effective by leaving out Thokar Kriya and yogic tongue-lifing, which both are considered indispensable by many traditionalist kriya yogis?"
+Traditionalist kriya yogis in India may not think so.
 [More]

 Removing the practice of Talabya Kriya or Khecharimudra - which is a precondition for practicing the Thokar, Omkar Kriyas and Brahmayonimudra - completely changed the Kriya practice . . . an unproven, new approach with uncertain ... results.

 As for the first kriya method, Yogananda's guru's guru in the kriya line wrote to a devotee,

 All can be attained by the first Kriya; only sincerity is needed.
 The After-effect-poise of Kriya and blissful addiction are there at the very first Kriya.
 Go on practicing Kriya.
 [Satyeswarananda.
 Lahiri Mahasay's Personal Letters to Kriya Disciples, p.
 22 (2)]